cheblin/AdHoc-protocol/README.md

 # Fields with array-items

-Packet field can store array-item: plain array of primitives.
+Packet field can store array-item: a plain array of primitives.
 This denoted with array-item `@__( length )` annotation.
 If the annotation parameter `length` is:
--  45 positive number, this number is the length of the array of the item.
+-  45 - positive number, this number is the length of the array of the item.
-- -78 negative.
+- -78 - negative.
 The number is the maximum array variable length.
 All field array-items have the same length.
 The exact length is determined at field initialization.
-- ~32 with ~ .
+- ~32 - with ~ .
 The number is the maximum array variable length.
-Each field array-item have individual variable length fit to inserted data
+Each field array-item have individual variable length, fit to inserted data

 ### Using example